NoodlesNZ/web-coverage/README.md

 .htaccess sets the PHP prepend/append files to setup and dump out the code coverage data into /tmp/cov/

+Make sure you have whitelisted all the class files you need in `src/cc_prepend.php`

 In the browser request:
 ```
 http://site.com/index.php?step=1